-Age- or gender-specific M
+Age- or Gender-specific M

 For assessment models with age-specific M the default modeling approach should be a step function rather than a linear ramp, which is a more complicated form of age-dependence.
-If the Lorenzen approach is used to model age-dependent M (Lorenzen, 1996) the assessment should also present a comparison run that uses constant M (i.e., no age-dependence).
+If the Lorenzen approach (Lorenzen, 1996; Methot and Wetzel, 2013) is used to model age-dependent M the assessment should also present a comparison run that uses constant M (i.e., no age-dependence).

-STATs should exercise care when estimating sex-specific values for M because of the potential for confounding with sex-specific selectivity.
+STATs should exercise care when estimating gender-specific values for M because of the potential for confounding with gender-specific selectivity.
 In such cases, STATs should provide sensitivity analyses to explore consequences of potential confounding.

-Weighting of compositional data
+Weighting of Compositional Data

-There are three accepted approaches for weighting age- and length-composition data: (1) the McAllister and Ianelli (1997) harmonic mean approach; the Francis (2011) approach; and the Thorson et al. (2016) Dirichlet multinomial likelihood approach.
+There are three accepted approaches for weighting age- and length-composition data: (1) the McAllister and Ianelli (1997) harmonic mean approach; the Francis (2011) approach; and the Thorson et al. (2017) Dirichlet multinomial likelihood approach.
 The first two methods have been used routinely in Council assessments, whereas the third method, which became available in Stock Synthesis in 2017, has yet to be used extensively.
 There is no clear consensus that one approach is superior in all circumstances.
+The Francis method has become the most used method and provides a basis for comparison to the other methods in evaluating the preferred method for the stock in question.
 STATs are encouraged to provide a rationale for the method they select and are encouraged to conduct sensitivity runs with the other methods.
 STATs should explore correlations in residuals among bins and years to rationalize the weighting approach.
 Visual examination of bubble plots might provide evidence of substantial correlations between years and ages/lengths.